signatrix/efficientdet/README.md

 ## Introduction

-Here is our pytorch implementation of the model described in the paper **EfficientDet: Scalable and Efficient Object Detection** [paper](https://arxiv.org/abs/1911.09070).
+Here is our pytorch implementation of the model described in the paper **EfficientDet: Scalable and Efficient Object Detection** [paper](https://arxiv.org/abs/1911.09070) (*Note*: We also provide pre-trained weights, which you could see at ./trained_models)
 <p align="center">
   <img src="demo/video.gif"><br/>
   <i>An example of our model's output.</i>